 One great thing about proofreading online is that there are many helpful tools available.
 Some will help with grammar rules, while others are essential for collaborating with clients.

-Ginger is another grammar checking tool that has a free plan and premium options.
+- Ginger: Ginger is another grammar-checking tool that has a free plan and premium options.
 You can use it online, or install an app or Chrome extension.
 It can also integrate with Microsoft Office and Outlook.

 FAQ About Proofreading Jobs